lbliii/lbeezr/content/post/how-to-setup-hugo-for-documentation.md

 - Try a hard page refresh (cmd + shift + r)
 - In the terminal window serving your site, execute the stop command (Ctrl + C) and restart it (hugo server)

+## Summary

+You now know how to do the following:

+- Install Hugo on your local machine
+- Use the terminal to execute Hugo CLI commands
+- Use the terminal to navigate into your project folder
+- Import a Hugo theme
+- Define your configuration file
+- Create content
+- Preview your site locally

+In the next article, we'll explore how to push this Hugo project into a [GitHub](https://github.com/) account, manage changes, and finally use a deployment service to publish your site online.

 ---